 This article was originally published on Marriage.com 4 Things Not to Say to Your Depressed Husband

 If you like what you read, please subscribe to my newsletter, or like my page on Facebook, and you’ll be the first to read my articles as they are published.
-I have offices in San Francisco and Oakland, California.
+I have offices in San Rafael and Oakland, California.

 About Dr. John Lundin